 Voting for the election of directors will be conducted on an individual, and not slate, basis.
 Management recommends that shareholders vote FOR the election of each of these nominees.
-The persons named in the enclosed form of proxy intend to vote FOR the election of each of these nominees unless the shareholder specifies authority to do so is withheld.
+The persons named in the

 Our board has adopted a policy stipulating that if the votes in favour of the election of a director nominee at a shareholders' meeting represent less than a majority of our common shares voted and withheld, the nominee will submit his resignation promptly after the meeting, for our corporate governance and compensation committee's consideration.
 The committee will make a recommendation to our board after reviewing the matter, and our board's decision to accept or reject the resignation offer will be disclosed to the public within 90 days of the applicable shareholders' meeting.
 Resignations are expected to be accepted except in situations where extenuating circumstances would warrant the applicable director to continue to serve as a board member.
 The nominee will not participate in any committee or board deliberations on the resignation offer.
 The policy does not apply in circumstances involving contested director elections.